skip to main content

 Best TV plans for watching Wimbledon

-Hulu + Live TV stands out as the best TV service for watching Wimbledon because it includes every ESPN channel alongside ESPN+ at no extra cost.
-Starting at $81.99 a month, Hulu gets you the most Wimbledon coverage in a single TV plan.
+Hulu + Live TV stands out as the best TV service for watching Wimbledon because it includes every ESPN channel alongside ESPN Select (which houses ESPN+) at no extra cost.
+Starting at $89.99 a month, Hulu gets you the most Wimbledon coverage in a single TV plan.
 You also have the power of unlimited DVR storage and on-demand replays in case you can’t watch every Wimbledon round live.

 The biggest downside to Hulu + Live TV is that Tennis Channel is available only in its Sports Add-On, which costs $9.99 a month.
 But Tennis Channel isn’t necessary for watching the core Wimbledon matches.

-If you’re looking for a more budget-friendly way to tune in, a standalone ESPN+ subscription ($11.99/mo.) is also a fantastic option for watching Wimbledon.
+If you’re looking for an even less expensive plan, you can get ESPN Select on its own for $12.99 per month.
 It carries every match from every court, all replays, and daily highlights.
 You’ll even find Wimbledon documentaries to dive deeper into the tournament’s history.

 To explore additional TV providers that offer Wimbledon coverage, including the Tennis Channel, check out our table in the next section.